* Victoria recorded 14 new cases on Friday, lowering Melbourne's 14-day new case average to 25.1 and regional Victoria's to just 0.8.

 * September 27 - NSW, Queensland and WA will start taking more international arrivals.

-* October 1 - Residents of Byron Shire, Ballina, the city of Lismore, Richmond Valley including Casino and Evans Head, Glen Innes and 41 other NSW postcodes will be added to the Queensland-NSW border bubble.
+* October 1 - Residents of Byron Shire, Ballina, Lismore, Richmond Valley including Casino and Evans Head, Glen Innes and 41 other NSW postcodes will be added to the Queensland-NSW border bubble.

 * October 26 - Tasmania's state of emergency due to expire.
 In Melbourne, the overnight curfew will be dropped if - over the previous fortnight - the average number of new cases falls below five and there are fewer than five cases from an unknown source.